nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 The `REVISION` column indicates the revision of the package.
 - Revisions of `1` or greater indicate released packages.
 When a package is `Published`.
-When a package is published, it is assigned the next available revision number, startting at `1`.
-In the isting above the `porch-test.network-function.innerhome` revision of package `network-function` has a revision of `2` and is the latest revision of the package.
+When a package is published, it is assigned the next available revision number, starting at `1`.
+In the listing above, the `porch-test.network-function.innerhome` revision of package `network-function` has a revision of `2` and is the latest revision of the package.
 The `porch-test.network-function.outerspace` revision of the package has a revision of `1`.
 If the `porch-test.network-function.innerhome3` revision is published, it will be assigned a revision of `3` and will become the latest package revision.